mikey177013/NeuralObserver/README.md

 A web application that uses hand tracking technology to create an interactive experience while collecting user data.

 ```
-Frontend is not made by me
+Frontend is not made by me, i just connected backend and telegram integrations.
 ```
 ## 🎯 Project Overview